ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 			 dolores luchavez Sun Sep 27 20:18:... en   Love love love  #...
 0.0 0.0  100.0        0.0      0.0   0.0        0.0       0.0       0.0               100.0             68.0
 ```

-9. Save the dataset into a parquet file on Object Storage, this will be used in the next section where we analyze the data using an IPython Notebook
+9. Run the following code to save the dataset into a parquet file on Object Storage.
+(You'll use this in the next section when you analyze the data with an IPython Notebook.)

 ```scala
 	fullSet.saveAsParquetFile("swift://twitter.spark/tweetsFull.parquet")
 ```

-10. In this other query example, we filter the data to show only the tweets that have an Anger greater than 70%
+10. Run this other query example, which filters the data to show only tweets that have an Anger rating greater than 70%

 ```scala
 	val angerSet = sqlContext.sql("select author, text, Anger from tweets where Anger > 70")